phonegap/phonegap-plugin-push/README.md

         <category android:name="your_app_package" />
       </intent-filter>
     </receiver>
     <service android:name="com.google.android.gcm.GCMIntentService" />

-Modify your **res/xml/plugins.xml** to include the following line in order to tell Cordova to include this plugin and where it can be found:
+Modify your **res/xml/config.xml** to include the following line in order to tell Cordova to include this plugin and where it can be found: (See the Sample_config.xml file in the Example folder)

     <plugin name="PushPlugin" value="com.plugin.GCM.PushPlugin" />

 Add the **PushNotification.js** script to your assets/www folder (or javascripts folder, wherever you want really) and reference it in your main index.html file.
+This file's usage is described in the **Plugin API** section below.

     <script type="text/javascript" charset="utf-8" src="PushNotification.js"></script>